-We had three full days to explore the Twin Cities area with our young kids and could’ve easily occupied another two days with the endless amount of kid-friendly experiences around Minneapolis and St. Paul.
+We had three full days to explore the Twin Cities area with our young kids and could’ve easily occupied another two days with the endless amount of kids’ activities in Minneapolis and St. Paul.

 Como Town Kiddie Amusement Park